sequelize/sequelize/docs/docs/installation.md

     // Then require the installed library in your application code: var Sequelize = require("sequelize")

-2&period; Download the code from the git repository and require it's entry file index&period;js&colon;
+2&period; Download the code from the git repository and require its entry file index&period;js&colon;

     # Checkout the current code from the repository using the commandline
     cd path/to/lib